Out-of-Domain Robustness via Targeted Augmentations: Analysis and simulations

+The data generating process above tells us that in $\Pmeta$ \refeqn{pmeta}, $y$ and $\xspu$ are independent, as $\mucore$ and $\muspu$ are independent in distribution \refeqn{toy_mu}.
+However, the training distribution $\Ptrain$ is generated from only a small, finite sample of $(\mucore, \muspu)$ pairs, one for each of the $\ndom$ training domains.
+The smaller $\ndom$ is, the more correlated $\xspu$ appears with $\xcore$ (and thus $y$) in the training distribution.
+This is true even with infinite examples per domain: so long as $\ndom$ is fixed, more training examples reveal that $\xcore \indep \xnoise$, but $\xcore$ will remain correlated with $\xspu$.
+This \textit{finite-domain effect} enables models to infer $\mucore$ (and thus $y$) not only from $\xcore$, but also from $\xspu$.
+Intuitively, models do this by memorizing $(\mucore, \muspu)$ pairs inferred from $(\xcore, \xspu)$ associations in the training distribution.
+However, this strategy does not generalize OOD, since in $\Pmeta$, $\xspu$ is independent of $\mucore$.

 \tightparagraph{Augmentations.} Recall from \refsec{augmentations} that \shelf, domain-invariant, and targeted augmentations replace components of $x$ with draws from an augmentation distribution.
-We preserve $y$ when augmenting and fix the augmentation distributions to match the data generating distribution:
+We preserve $y$ when augmenting and fix the augmentation distributions to preserve each feature's marginal distribution: